Mosinee, Wisconsin: Airport

 both scheduled commercial jet service and general aviation services.
-Commercial jet service is expected to end in early 2022.

 On October 24, 2018, the airport was the site of a Donald Trump "Make America Great Again" rally.
 Attendees lined up to gain entry to the rally up to 29 hours before the event was scheduled to begin.

 Education

 Joseph Dessert Library

 Joseph Dessert came from Canada to Mosinee (then known as "Little Bull Falls") in 1844.
 He built and equipped a free library for the community.
 Dedicated on February 11, 1899, the building was used as a library, as well as a post office, village hall, and school, and it was the scene of many community events, including dances and balls.
 The library was the only place in the community with theater facilities, so amateur plays were often presented there, and school commencements were held in the Grand Hall.
 The library existed as a city library until 1974, when the library and municipal boards recommended that the Joseph Dessert Library should join the Marathon County Public Library.
 Since then, it has also come to be known as the Marathon County Public Library - Mosinee Branch.

 Celebrations have marked two significant anniversaries for the library, the first in 1949 at the 50th anniversary, and the second in 1999 at the time of the library's 100th year.
 Several renovations have also taken place, with the most recent occurring in 1995 as part of a county-wide building and improvement program for libraries.
 Today, the library maintains its status in the City of Mosinee as both an important community service and as a building significant to the history of the community.
 The library building is listed on the National Register of Historic Places.